 Don’t overlook special programs: ChatGPT for Teachers is free through June 2027, and nonprofit discounts can cut Business or Enterprise costs by up to 75%.

 Start with the plan that matches your current usage, not your aspirational usage.
-You can always upgrade when you actually hit the ceiling.
-That’s the most honest chatgpt pricing advice anyone can give you.
+You can always upgrade when you actually hit the ceiling — and with GPT-5.2 sunsetting on June 5, 2026, now is the time to test GPT-5.4 and see how it fits your workflow.

 Update Log